-The research at the Department of Biomedical Engineering is highly translational due to a large number of joint research projects with the University Hospital, the University Children’s Hospital adna growing number of other institutions and partners.
-This interdisciplinary endeavor is taking place in four focal areas and four core facilities as listed below.
+Research at the Department of Biomedical Engineering is highly translational due to a large number of joint research projects with the University Hospital, the University Children’s Hospital, Clarunis, and a growing number of other institutions and partners.
+We translate knowledge, skills, approaches, and technologies between engineering science, the clinic, natural science, and the life science industry.
+This multi-transitional endeavor is taking place in competence clusters and core facilities as listed below.
 The current Flagship Project of the department aims to develop a robotic endoscope to perform contact-free bone surgery with laser light (MIRACLE, short for Minimally Invasive Robot-Assisted Computer-guided LaserosteotomE).

-All these projects are supported by three Core Faciilities, one, the Core Facility MiNA, providing access to state-of-the-art X-Ray systems for in-house imaging, our 3D Print Lab, enabling 3D-printing for surgeons and researchers for a long range of different purposes, and the Core Facility Microcalorimetry, that provides servicds for scientific and business partners in detecting metabolic activities in many different materials.
+DBE research is organized in six competence clusters: Biomaterials & Regenerative Surgery, Clinical Biomechanics, Data Driven Modelling & Analysis, Emerging Analytical & Forensic Technologies, Lasers & Robotics, and Medical Imaging.
+Researchers from the DBE, other departments of the Medical Faculty or the University as well as outside partners are supported by three Core Faciilities, one, the Core Facility MiNA, providing access to state-of-the-art X-Ray systems for in-house imaging, our 3D Print Lab, enabling 3D-printing for surgeons and researchers for a long range of different purposes, and the Core Facility Microcalorimetry, that provides servicds for scientific and business partners in detecting metabolic activities in many different materials.
 In addition a Service Unit Material Testing provides the infrastructure and the know how for testing biological and medical materials.
-Combining these facilities and research foci, the DBE offers fascinating possibilities in biomedical engineering
+Combining these facilities and competences, the DBE offers fascinating possibilities in biomedical engineering.

 Research Integrity